SpeciesFileGroup/grbio/README.md

 # Grbio

 Grbio is an unofficial set of utilties that wrap the CSV data available at http://grbio.org.
-The provide simple methods to download the data, and some methods to examine it.
-They also include a template generator to turn the data into Rails models.
+It provides simple methods to download the data, and some methods to examine it.
+They also include a template generator to turn the data into Rails migrations.
+A Rails engine dervied from this approach is forthcoming elsewhere.

 ## Installation